 If you can see objects at a distance clearly but have trouble focusing well on objects close up, you may be farsighted.
-Hyperopia causes the eyes to exert extra effort to see close up by.
-The viewing of objects close up, symptoms such as blurry vision, headaches and eyestrain may arise.
+Hyperopia causes the eyes to exert extra effort to see close up by using one’s own accommodation.
+By viewing nearby objects for an extended period then symptoms like blurry vision, headaches and eyestrain may arise

-Hyperopia most commonly occurs because the eyeball is too short or when the cornea/lens has too little curvature.
-There does seem to be a tendency for farsightedness to be inherited, but there are other factors besides genetics that can lead to hyperopia.
+Hyperopia most commonly occurs because the eyeball is too short or when the cornea/lens having too little curvature.
+There does seem to be a tendency for farsightedness to be inherited, but there are other factors besides genetics that can lead to hyperopia

 Many people have a degree of farsightedness, however it is only a problem when it significantly affects your ability to see well or causes headaches or eyestrain.

 Hyperopia is not always diagnosed in school eye-screenings because typically only distance vision is tested.
-A comprehensive eye health examination will check both near and far vision necessary to diagnose any ametropia.
-By picking up on early refractive errors, one can prevent the progression of that individual from developing amblyopia/lazy eye.
+A comprehensive eye healt examination will check both near and far vision necessary to diagnose any ametropia.
+By picking up early refractive error, one can prevent the progression of that individual from developing amblyopia/lazy eye.

 Eyeglasses or contact lenses are usually prescribed to treat hyperopia.
 The purpose of corrective lenses is to bend/refract light rays more sharply so that it will bring lights rays forward to focus on the retina.